Commercial property management insurance matched to your portfolio

 about commercial pm insurance

-At minimum: general liability, professional liability (E&O), and workers compensation if you have employees.
-Most commercial PM companies also need an umbrella policy for high-rise and multi-building exposures, a fidelity bond for operating fund custody, and environmental liability for older buildings.
-Cyber liability for tenant data systems and commercial auto for maintenance vehicles round out a typical program.
-The exact program depends on portfolio size, property types, asset values under management, and the requirements in your management agreements.
+At minimum, general liability, professional liability (E&O), and workers compensation.
+Most commercial PM companies also need umbrella for multi-building exposures, fidelity bonds for operating fund custody, and environmental liability for older buildings.
+Cyber and commercial auto round out a typical program.

-Any commercial PM managing older buildings or industrial properties should carry environmental or pollution liability.
-Standard GL policies contain an absolute pollution exclusion that denies coverage for asbestos, lead paint, and underground storage tank contamination.
-Mold and bacteria are excluded separately under the fungi/bacteria exclusion.
-Federal asbestos regulations require inspection before any commercial renovation or demolition regardless of building age, though pre-1980 buildings concentrate the highest risk.
-Environmental liability policies cover these costs when the standard GL will not respond.
+Any commercial PM managing older buildings or industrial properties should carry it.
+GL's absolute pollution exclusion bars asbestos, lead paint, and underground storage tank claims.
+The fungi/bacteria exclusion separately bars mold.
+Federal regulations require an asbestos inspection before any commercial renovation regardless of building age.

-The property owner typically carries building property insurance covering the structure, common area improvements, and rental income loss.
-The management company carries its own GL, E&O, workers comp, and other liability policies covering the PM firm's operations and professional services.
-Most well-drafted management agreements require mutual additional insured status.
-The owner gets named on the PM's policy, and the PM gets named on the owner's policy.
-Both endorsements should be on a primary and noncontributory basis.
+The property owner carries building insurance for the structure, common areas, and rental income loss.
+The management company carries GL, E&O, workers comp, and umbrella for its own operations.
+Most management agreements require mutual additional insured endorsements on a primary and noncontributory basis.

-A fidelity bond or commercial crime policy covers financial losses when an employee steals operating funds, security deposits, CAM collections, or capital reserve money.
-Commercial PMs handle large fund balances that create significant theft exposure.
-Management agreements with institutional owners and REITs frequently specify minimum fidelity bond amounts.
-Bond limits should equal or exceed the maximum funds under the PM's control at any point during the year and should be reviewed annually as portfolio operating budgets change.
+A fidelity bond or crime policy covers losses when an employee steals operating funds, CAM collections, or capital reserves.
+Institutional owners and REITs frequently specify minimum bond amounts in the management agreement.
+Bond limits should match the maximum funds under your control at any point during the year.

 Focus on the work.